After deadly failures of GPS monitoring, Louisiana is setting tighter rules, tougher oversight

 "We have come together to develop a legislative solution that we hope will positively impact public safety in Baton Rouge, as well as cities all across our state," Baton Rouge Police Chief Murphy Paul said Thursday.

-Under the bill, offenders found to have tampered with their ankle monitors could be fined up to $500 and face up to six months in jail.
+Under House Bill 556, backed by Rep. Paula Davis, R-Baton Rouge, offenders found to have tampered with their ankle monitors could be fined up to $500 and face up to six months in jail.
 Those accused of a felony face even harsher penalties: up to $1,000 in fines and a year of imprisonment.

-Service providers will also be required to alert municipal authorities within minutes if they find someone has tampered with their device or if they are found to have violated any boundaries set upon their release.
+Starting Aug.
+1, service providers must register with the state’s Department of Public Safety and Corrections and will be required to alert municipal authorities within minutes if they find someone has tampered with their device or if they are found to have violated any boundaries set upon their release.
+Providers will also be required to provide law enforcement with specific information about a monitored individual by noon the day after the person is placed under monitoring.

 Prior to the bill, there were virtually no standards under Louisiana law governing electronic monitoring providers, East Baton Rouge District Attorney Hillar Moore III said.
-The new uniform standards for ankle monitor companies make the criminal justice process easier for everyone involved, he said.
+He said the new uniform standards for ankle monitor companies will make the criminal justice process easier for everyone involved.

-While court-ordered GPS monitoring has grown in popularity in recent years amid shifting views about mass incarceration and its costs to taxpayers, critics say Louisiana's monitoring system lacks meaningful oversight, and local leaders have long pushed for harsher punishments for offenders caught tampering with their devices, as well as for the companies tasked with tracking them who fail to report the violations.
+While court-ordered GPS monitoring has grown in popularity in recent years amid shifting views about mass incarceration and its costs to taxpayers, critics say Louisiana's monitoring system lacks meaningful oversight, and local leaders have long pushed for harsher punishments for offenders caught tampering with their devices, as well as for the companies in charge of tracking them who fail to report the violations.

 In 2021, 71-year-old St. Francisville resident Peggy Beasley Rayburn was shot to death in her home by her estranged husband, Marshall Rayburn, who had been handed a restraining order and ordered to wear a tracking device after he was accused of repeatedly drugging and raping his wife during the couple's 15-year marriage.
 Since her death, questions have emerged surrounding the ability of GPS monitoring to effectively track offenders.